Louise R. Slater, M.A.

-Louise completed in her B.A. in Psychology at Furman University and then her M.A. in Psychology at Western Michigan University.
-She had a long career in the corporate world of Organization Development and taught on the faculty of the University of South Carolina Business School.
-She is still very actively involved in her family businesses, as Chairman of the Board of Consolidated Systems, Inc. and on the board on Bonitz Contracting, Inc. She is also former chair of a private school in Columbia, Glenforest School, for children with learning differences.
+Louise completed her B.A. in Psychology at Furman University and her M.A. in Psychology at Western Michigan University.
+She had a long career in the corporate world of Organizational Development and taught on the faculty of the University of South Carolina Business School.
+She is still actively involved in her family businesses, as Chairman of the Board of Consolidated Systems, Inc. and is a board member of Bonitz, Inc. She is former board chair of Glenforest School, a private school in Columbia, South Carolina, for children with learning differences and is currently serving as the secretary on the board of Presbyterian College, a small liberal arts college located in Clinton, South Carolina.

-In her spare time, Louise enjoys kayaking rivers and marshes with her friends, working out at the gym, traveling with her husband, cooking, reading, biking, and spending time with her dogs.
+Louise has three sons, a step-daughter, and two grandchildren.
+In her spare time, she enjoys kayaking rivers and marshes with her friends, working out at the gym, traveling with her husband, cooking, reading, biking, and spending time with her dogs, Roxy and Chloe.